BarthesSimpson/react-polygons-playground/README.md

 # Polygon Playground

-Trying out some declarative SVG polygon manipulation within a flux architecture
+Trying out some declarative SVG polygon manipulation within a flux architecture.
+I stress-tested this implementation, and performance begins to drop at around 12,000 SVG elements.

 ## Redux Store